Norwegian Traditional Easter Food

 Good food and food traditions can make any celebration joyful.
 Why not celebrate Easter with Norwegian traditional Easter food?
-On your Oslo vacation, look forward to savouring some of the best Easter foods and have a wonderful time with friends and family.
+During vacation in Oslo, look forward to savouring some of the best Easter foods and have a wonderful time with friends and family.

 Lambs and Oranges